Taylor Armstrong

-Taylor Armstrong (born Shana Lynette Hughes; June 10, 1971) is an American television personality.
+Taylor Armstrong (born Shana Lynette Hughes; June 10, 1971) is an American television personality and advocate.
 She is known as an original cast member of the Bravo reality series The Real Housewives of Beverly Hills.
 In 2022, it was announced that she would join The Real Housewives of Orange County, making her the first American housewife to transfer franchises.

 After starring in the show's first three seasons from 2010 until 2013, Armstrong continued to make guest appearances on the Beverly Hills installment between 2013 and 2016.
 In June 2022, Armstrong starred in the second season of The Real Housewives Ultimate Girls Trip.

-Biography
+Early life

 Armstrong was born Shana Lynette Hughes in Independence, Kansas, on June 10, 1971.
-Her family later left Kansas for Tulsa, Oklahoma, where Armstrong attended Union High School and was a cheerleader.
-She graduated in 1989.
-She later changed her name to Taylor Ford and moved to Beverly Hills, California, after starting her own e-commerce business.
-She met her future husband, venture capitalist Russell Armstrong, at a local restaurant in Beverly Hills while waiting to be seated.
-The two married less than a year later, and Armstrong gave birth to their only child, a daughter named Kennedy Caroline Armstrong, who was born in 2006.
+Her family later left Kansas for Tulsa, Oklahoma, where Armstrong attended Union High School and was a cheerleader, later graduating in 1989.

-Armstrong first appeared in the public spotlight in 2010, as part of the cast of the Bravo reality television series The Real Housewives of Beverly Hills.
-During the series' run, Armstrong's appearance on the show was plagued by rumors of financial issues and domestic violence, and she later confirmed that she had been physically abused by Russell Armstrong and had to undergo reconstructive surgery for an orbital fracture after being hit by him.

-In July 2011, after the filming of the second season of Real Housewives, she filed for divorce, citing verbal and physical abuse.
-The next month, her estranged abusive husband died by suicide; she found his body on August 15, 2011, dead from an apparent hanging, at a home he rented on Mulholland Drive following their separation.

-Armstrong is married to John Bluher, an attorney, as of April 4, 2014, in Pacific Palisades, Los Angeles.
+Career

+Upon her relocation to California, she changed her name to Taylor Ford and started her own e-commerce business.

+In 2010, Armstrong was approached by television producers who were interested in having her star of their upcoming reality show, The Real Housewives of Beverly Hills, through her friendship with Adrienne Maloof.
+She would appear in a main capacity for the show's first three seasons before departing in 2013.

+In February 2012, Armstrong published her memoir with Gallery Books entitled Hiding from Reality: My Story of Love, Loss, and Finding the Courage Within.
+The memoir, which recounts childhood trauma, marital domestic abuse, and the aftermath of her husband's death, later became a New York Times Best Seller.

+After the death of her husband in 2011, Armstrong has become an advocate against domestic abuse, giving speeches at the National Coalition Against Domestic Violence convention, Pennsylvania State University, and Northwestern University.

+In 2014, Armstrong joined the cast of the fourth season of VH1's Couples Therapy, alongside her husband, John.

 In June 2022, Armstrong starred in season two of The Real Housewives Ultimate Girls Trip, which premiered on Peacock.
 Filming was completed in September 2021 at Dorinda Medley's Blue Stone Manor in The Berkshires.
 On August 1, 2022, it was announced that Armstrong would be joining The Real Housewives of Orange County as a "friend of the housewives" for the seventeenth season, making her the first American housewife to switch franchises.
+On November 29, 2023, it was revealed that Armstrong would not be returning to The Real Housewives of Orange County, after only one season.